-The program utilizes trustee labor from the Wayne Brown Correctional facility in Nevada City with supervision by qualified employees.
+This proposal is to purchase a chipper and lease a tow vehicle and develop the use of The program utilizes trustee immates labor from the Wayne Brown Correctional facility in Nevada City with supervision by qualified retired CAL FIRE employees.
+Working with our CAL FIRE board representative, three qualified retirees have been identified and are willing to job-share the program with each of them working a couple of days a week on a rotating schedule.
 These individuals have experience supervising inmate crews which was a critical component of implementing our plan.
 This program model is being used by Placer County and proves to be a very cost-effective solution to contracting the chipping services out.
-Grant funding provides for operations
+The FSCNC currently works with the Nevada County Sheriff's Department on our Grant funding provides for operations Special Needs Assistance Program.